Clinical services capability framework guideline

 1. Purpose

-This guideline describes Queensland Health’s process for complying with the Clinical Services Capability Framework (CSCF).
+This Guideline describes Queensland Health’s process for complying with the Clinical Services Capability Framework (CSCF).
 The CSCF identifies and measures the provision of public sector health services to Queenslanders through Hospital and Health Services (HHSs).

 2. Scope

-This guideline applies to all HHSs.
+This Guideline applies to all HHSs.

 3. Self-assessing and reporting under the clinical services capability framework